Learned Helplessness

 “Nothing to say?”
 Mom asked.

-“Then get in the car.”
-Mom said as she gave Lee a little push.
+“Then go outside and get in the car.”
+Mom said as she gave me a shove out the back door.

-As they started down the driveway to the main road, mom asked Lee one more time if she was ready to eat the rice and raisins.
-This time Lee shook her head up and down.
-Dad backed the car to its parking space at the back of the house, they went inside, and there sat the bowl of rice and raisins.
+As they started down the driveway toward the main road, mom asked me one more time if I was ready to eat the rice and raisins.
+This time I slowly shook her head up and down.
+"If we go back, are you going to eat the rice?"
+My face was red with rage and I had tears in my eyes, but I said, "yes".
+Dad backed the car back into its parking space at the back of the house and we went inside.
+There on the table sat the uneaten bowl of rice and raisins.
+Cold.
+Mom stood by the table and watched me eat it, gagging as I swallowed each bite.
+After the last bite I ran to the bathroom and threw up.
+Then I had to stand in the corner in the living room for several hours as punishment.

-It was years later when Lee realized what it was about the rice that made her gag.
-At the precious age of six, Lee had already been forced to perform oral sex on more than one predator.
-There was something about the sperm, some kind of grittiness, the same grittiness she felt in her mouth with the rice and raisins.
-She gagged then, too, and was told by one of her offenders that if she threw up, she would be forced to eat her vomit.
+It was years later when I realized what it was about the rice and rasins that made me gag.
+At the precious age of six, I had already been forced to perform oral sex on more than one predator.
+There was something about the sperm that was ejaculated in my mouth, some kind of grittiness and sliminess that made me gag and throw.
+The rice with raisin had that same feeling when I put it in my mouth.
+When I gagged back then, I was told by the sexual offender that if I threw up, I would have to eat my vomit.
+Luckily, I never saw that man again.

-She was six years old when that memory came rushing back.
+I was just seven years old when that memory came rushing back.

-Women who have been conditioned and are a victim of learned helpless always have low self-esteem and they always blame themselves when things go wrong.
-Therefore, they think they deserve the physical, mental, and/or emotional abuse they receive from partners, bosses and other authority figures.
+Women who have been conditioned, whether it's through abuse, or control that looks like love, and are a victim of learned helpless always have low self-esteem and they almost always blame themselves when things go wrong.
+Therefore, they think they deserve the physical, mental, and/or emotional abuse or control they receive from partners, bosses and other authority figures.

 Society and family play a partial hand in this abuse by putting unnecessary pressures on women by making them think it is their responsibility to make the relationship work.
 These pressures need to be removed and support from family needs to be increased.
-Society as a whole needs to take a stand against abuse.
+Society as a whole needs to take a stand against abuse and stop blaming women.

 Studies show how learned helplessness can develop during early childhood and continue through adulthood.
 This usually happens by being controlled by another person or even a group of people, such as members of an occult.
-But an individual came also become a victim of learned helplessness on their own through trauma.
+But an individual ca alson become a victim of learned helplessness on their own through trauma.

 Then, one night while asleep in the middle of the night, a man came into her home and raped her.
 Violently.
 When he finished he told her that if she told anyone, he would come back and kill her.